Updated April, 2020

 - The growth of your money is guaranteed

-- Your plan can finish funding itself if you pass away
+- Your college savings program can finish funding itself if you pass away

 To see examples of how Bank On Yourself can be used to pay for college without going broke, check out this video and transcript.